Tau Structures: From Proteopathic to Protective

 About the Researcher

-Paul Seidler, PhD, is a postdoctoral research fellow at UCLA in the Molecular Biology Institute, working in the laboratory of Dr. David Eisenberg, a leader in structural biology of amyloid-related diseases.
-Paul earned his bachelor's and master's degrees from Buffalo State College, studying chemistry and biology, and working as a teaching assistant in the Chemistry Department.
-There, he had several terrific mentors and teachers who were instrumental in helping him to discover his passion for basic research, and his appreciation for the structure-based understanding of human biology.
-Motivated by these passions, he pursued a PhD in structural biology from the University at Buffalo under the supervision of Dr. Daniel Gewirth at the Hauptman-Woodward Institute.
-For his dissertation research, Paul studied a special type of protein called a chaperone, which helps other proteins in the cell "fold" into specific structural assemblies, ie, a requirement for proper biological function.
-Paul carried out research to further understand the detailed biochemical and atomic-level mechanisms by which chaperones act, and learned about structure-based drug discovery.
-After graduate school, Paul continued this fundamental research trajectory, seeking to understand how protein misfolding leads to the formation of toxic structural assemblies that are found in Alzheimer's disease (AD).
-Paul now works with other pioneering researchers in Dr. David Eisenberg's lab to investigate atomic resolution structures of these toxic assemblies, and is using these structures to design and discover therapeutic molecules that will target and neutralize toxic assemblies that are characteristically found in AD.
+Paul Seidler, PhD, is a research scientist at UCLA in the Molecular Biology Institute, working as a senior-level postdoctoral fellow in the laboratory of Dr. David Eisenberg, a leader in structural biology of amyloid-related diseases.
+Paul earned his bachelor's and master's degrees from Buffalo State College where he studied chemistry and biology and worked as a teaching assistant in the Chemistry Department.
+There, he discovered a passion for basic research, and an appreciation for mechanistic and structural biology.
+Paul earned a PhD in structural biology from the University at Buffalo at the Hauptman-Woodward Institute.
+There he studied molecular chaperones, a special type of protein that helps other proteins in the cell "fold" into active shapes.
+At UCLA Paul continues research in this realm, seeking to correct protein misfolding that leads to toxic effects in Alzheimer's disease (AD).
+Paul determined several atomic resolution structures of a protein called tau, whose misfolding is thought to contribute to progressive neurodegeneration in AD.
+Guided by these structures, Paul has designed therapeutic molecules that will target and neutralize misfolded tau assemblies.
+Much of Paul’s current focus is on developing the candidate drug molecules he designed for therapeutic use in humans.

 As an individual whose family, like many others, has seen the effects of Alzheimer's, I desperately hope for viable treatments options.
 As a research scientist, I am fascinated by the biological circumstances that lead to Alzheimer's disease (AD); in fact many of the areas of science that continue to drive me culminate in the molecular events that lead to this disease.
 Thanks to dedicated scientists who have worked for over a decade to understand the molecular basis of AD, I am fortunate to be nearing the cusp of what I believe will be a medical revolution, one in which an arsenal of therapeutic agents will soon emerge.
 BrightFocus Foundation has funded, and continues to fund, many of these scientists who were key in making these discoveries.
 With its support, I am excited to be in a position where I can now design and test strategies and agents to combat this disease.